These Are 50 Of The Biggest Fake News Hits On Facebook In 2017

 Advertisement

-Craig Silverman is Media Editor for BuzzFeed News and is based in Toronto.
+Craig Silverman is a media editor for BuzzFeed News and is based in Toronto.

 Contact Craig Silverman at craig.silverman@buzzfeed.com.